• Skip to primary navigation

 • Parsnips - These sweet and earthy root vegetables are very similar to carrots.
 Buy medium-sized parsnips as they are best for roasting.
 Peel and cut them into similar sizes and shapes as the carrots.

-• Honey - Use clear honey that is runny enough to cover the vegetables.
+• Honey - I use organic farm honey that is runny enough to cover the vegetables.
 Substitute it with maple syrup if you want to make this side dish vegan.

 • Mustard - I use wholegrain mustard to enhance the flavor and add a mild spiciness to sweet honey-covered roasted vegetables.
 Dijon mustard works great too if you want something a bit stronger.

-Honey-glazed parsnips and carrots are extremely easy to make and to achieve the best results, you need to follow a few simple steps:
+Honey-roasted carrots and parsnips are extremely easy to make and to achieve the best results, you need to follow a few simple steps:

 Prepare the Honey Glaze